ASX: GED

 The mined deposits can be categorised into two distinct deposit types:

-• Primary sulphide deposits of the Tsumeb& Kombat Cu-Pb-Zn-Ag type and/or the Berg Aukus Pb-Zn-Ag type – associated with sulphide mineralisation in carbonate rocks, and,
+• Primary sulphide deposits of the Tsumeb Cu-Pb-Zn-Ag Type and/or the Berg Aukus Zn-Pb-Ag type – generally hosted in carbonate rocks, and,

-• Secondary supergene vanadium with zinc, lead and copper in vanadate oxide minerals (descloisite and/or mottramite) deposits, generally located above primary sulphide deposits.
+• Secondary supergene vanadium with zinc, lead and copper in vanadate oxide minerals (descloisite and/or mottramite) deposits, generally located in the vicinity primary sulphide deposits.

-The Company’s exploration and development programs are focused on the Abenab high-grade vanadium-zinc-lead resource; the Nosib high-grade vanadium-copper-lead-silver discovery and the Khusib Springs high-grade copper-silver deposit (Figure 1).
+The Company’s exploration and development programs have previously been focused on the Otavi Mountain Land North (OML North) Projects.
+The OML North projects include the historical Abenab high-grade vanadium-zinc-lead resource; the Nosib high-grade vanadium-copper-lead-silver discovery and the Khusib Springs high-grade copper-silver (zinc, lead) deposit (Figure 1).

 Abenab Vanadium-Lead-Zinc Project